Welcome to the new Wisconsin Languages website!

 We’re now doing monthly featured articles — you can see the current one just to the right here and there’s a link to other featured articles in the top menu.
 If you have a question about language and dialect in Wisconsin, ask away … it could become a featured article and we’ll do our best to answer it, either way.

-The heavy lifting on this redesign is being done by Cris Font-Santiago and Sarah Holmstrom, both doctoral students here at the University of Wisconsin – Madison.
+The heavy lifting on our redesign was done by Cris Font-Santiago and Sarah Holmstrom, both doctoral students here at the University of Wisconsin – Madison.
 Thanks, Cris and Sarah.
 We owe you!

-The Wisconsin Englishes Project (WEP) is a project of the Center for the Study of Upper Midwestern Cultures (CSUMC).
+Wisconsin Languages (WL) is a project of the Center for the Study of Upper Midwestern Cultures (CSUMC).

 Regional differences in English across the state and the Upper Midwest—its distinct vocabulary, pronunciations, and influences, and how they change over time.

 The languages spoken in the Upper Midwest, past and present.

 Our work has been supported by the Wisconsin Humanities Council, the Ira and Ineva Reilly Baldwin Wisconsin Idea Endowment, the University of Wisconsin – Madison Graduate School, the Kemper Knapp Bequest and others.